Follow us

 Service

-That’s why you, as the operator, need to act now.
+That is why you as the operator must act now.

-The F-Gases Regulation is a European regulation.
+The F-Gas Regulation is a European regulation.
 It aims to reduce emissions of fluorinated greenhouse gases (F-gases).
-The regulation is based on the quantity of refrigerant in kilograms and its global warming potential (GWP).
+The regulation is based on the amount of refrigerant in kilograms and its global warming potential (GWP).
 This results in the CO2 equivalent of a system.
-The regulation was passed in 2014 and has been in force since January 1, 2015 in all EU member states as well as in Iceland, Liechtenstein, Norway and Switzerland.
+The regulation was adopted in 2014 and has applied in all EU member states as well as Iceland, Liechtenstein, Norway and Switzerland since 1 January 2015.

-F-gases are synthetically produced gases commonly used in air conditioners, refrigerators, heat pumps and other equipment.
-They must be leak tested and documented at regular intervals by certified personnel.
-If you have a malfunction or problem with your refrigeration system, we will be happy to assist you with our expertise, experience and certified personnel.
-We will help you to meet all the requirements of the F-Gas Regulation and thus ensure that your plant is environmentally friendly and complies with the law.
+F-gases are synthetically produced gases that are frequently used in air conditioning systems, refrigerators, heat pumps and other appliances.
+These must be checked for leaks at regular intervals by certified personnel and documented.
+In the event of faults or problems with your refrigeration system, we will be happy to assist you with our expertise, experience and certified personnel.
+We will help you to fulfil all the requirements of the F-Gas Regulation and thus ensure that your system is used in an environmentally friendly and legally compliant manner.

 The provisions in detail: